Roasted Tomato and Chickpea Soup

 Soups

-This roasted tomato and chickpea soup is fantastic, and the yogurt crema and crispy chickpea garnish make it a restaurant-quality dish that you can make right at home.
+This roasted tomato and chickpea soup is fire.
+The yogurt crema and crispy chickpea garnish make it a restaurant-quality dish that you can make right at home.

 Do I love the roasted tomato and chickpea soup or the garnishes more?
-I can’t decide – Maybe you can make this recipe and help me out (let me know in the comments)!
+I can’t decide – Make this recipe and help me decide (let me know in the comments)!

 This soup is everything you want to eat on a cold Fall or Winter day.
 It’s healthy and hearty, because of the chickpeas in the soup that give it substance.
 It’s herbaceous and tangy because of all the herbs and tomatoes.
 If you choose not to make the yogurt crema and crispy chickpeas, don’t worry – the soup is still a knock-out without them.